HoLuLuLu/deep-visualization-toolbox/README.md

 ## Maximal Input

-* For each channel we find the image patch from our dataset the has the highest activation.
+* For each channel we find the image patch from our dataset that has the highest activation.

 ![Maximal input](doc/maximal-input.png)